IATI/iati-account-docs/docs/manage_organisation_info.rst

 You can view your organisation information on the [TO DO: Add organisation page]

-Here, you can edit the following:
+Here, any admin user from your organisation can edit the following:

 - Organisation name
 - Country of headquarters
 - Organisation type